Theatre Studies Course Offerings

 THEA 333 Directing

 A course in the fundamentals of script analysis, blocking and interpretation.
 An investigation of the director’s role as artist and coordinator augmented by practical directing lab assignments.
 Prerequisites: THEA 101 and THEA 102.

 THEA 335 Advanced Acting

 A continuation, in depth, of the elements covered in THEA 232 with special emphasis on role study and interpretation.
-Prerequisites: THEA 232.
+Prerequisite: THEA 232.